 Are you being abused by your romantic partner?
 If so, they might be Cluster B — a classification of people with socially aggressive personality types prone to egocentrism and to active harming of self and others by both everyday nurtured choice and habit.

 Is your partner highly charismatic in public — appearing to be everyone’s favorite person when they see them… but in private they are over the top vain, egocentric, and self-aggrandizing?
-Do they seem to constantly strive to pull the rug out from under your feet, them shame you pervasively for not “succeeding” in life or in the relationship they themselves are solely guilty of sabotaging?
+Do they seem to constantly strive to pull the rug out from under your feet, then shame you pervasively for not “succeeding” in life or in the relationship they themselves are solely guilty of sabotaging?

 The realization that life is not normal hits most partners of Love Fraud con artists hard.
-But the ah-ha moment that a person is meeting diagnostic criteria for having a personality disorder is essential to depersonalizing abuse, as the knowledge allows an abuse victim to truly grasp the psychological tactics being used to cause the target to develop stress illnesses, social anxiety, low self-esteem, and related C-PTSD (meaning conditioned PTSD issues related to multiple exposure to trauma).
+But the ah-ha moment that a person is meeting diagnostic criteria for having a personality disorder is essential to depersonalizing abuse, as the knowledge allows an abuse victim to truly grasp the psychological tactics being used to cause the target to develop stress illnesses, social anxiety, low self-esteem, and related C-PTSD (meaning conditioned PTSD issues related to multiple exposures to trauma).

 Finding a great list of questions about social behavior is the first step in doing your own forensic psychology research.
 Understanding your part as a victimized person who, typically due to undereducation and having believed gaslighting spun by both the Abuser and their Enablers, leaves victims in relationships with unpleasable people feeling both powerless to make the relationship better but too afraid to leave the union.

 The following list of 50 questions to help identify if a person is behaving in ways towards you that reflect Narcissistic Abuse comes from an author who advocates for healing from toxic family and domestic abuse issues.
-If you are not sure how to answer these questions but you are feeling abused, understand you are more than likely romantically involved with a person who is not only abusive, but gaslighting you, too.
+If you are not sure how to answer these questions but you are feeling abused, understand you are more than likely romantically involved with a person who is not only abusive but gaslighting you, too.

 Karyl McBride, Ph.D., is the author of an article titled, “Is Your Partner a Narcissist?
 Here Are 50 Ways to Tell”, published on Psychology Today.
 The list presents insight fueled questions that help reveal pattern behavior without leading a reader to leap to a false or hasty conclusion that the person they are dealing with is narcissistic.